JuliaIntervals/IntervalArithmetic.jl/docs/index.md

 # ValidatedNumerics.jl #

 This is a package for performing *Validated Numerics* in Julia, i.e. rigorous computations with finite-precision floating-point arithmetic.
-The fundamental tool is interval arithmetic, provided by `Intervals.jl`, written in pure Julia.
+The package is written in pure Julia.

 ## Installation
-To download the package, execute the command
+To install the package, execute the command Pkg.add("ValidatedNumerics")

-    Pkg.add("ValidatedNumerics")

-from within Julia.

 Since version 0.0.3, intervals have a type parameter, so that intervals may be constructed containing different types; see below.
 [Previously,